Melbourne Neuroscience Institute

 Working with industry, government and not-for-profit organisations in Australia and internationally, they challenge current thinking and offer new solutions to change our world.

 Institute researchers come with different perspectives.
 They identify complex and emerging issues and forge unexpected connections.
-They acknowledge an imperfect world to build evidence and drive discovery.
-Then they translate research into results that matter.
+They acknowledge an imperfect world to build evidence and drive discovery, then translate research into results that matter.

 This is how we solve the big challenges.